Mobile View — all slides

 Revoke Certificates

-Mark any previously issued certificate as revoked — a CA-internal operation tracked in the certificate database.
+Mark any previously issued certificate as revoked — tracked in the certificate database.

 📋